 It has been one month since I’ve moved to Germany.
 The PhD feels close yet far away.
 I’ve been learning how to slow down, to relax, and to take time.
 I’ve been learning not to measure the worth of my days (and indirectly, myself) by how productive I’ve been.
-I’ve been learning how to sit in the discomfort of not knowing what’s next, and all the anxiety, anticipation and questions of self-worth that it encompasses.
-It’s hard and scary.
-And sometimes, if I dare, exciting and electrifying.
+I’ve been learning how to sit in the discomfort of not knowing what’s next, and all the anxiety, anticipation and excitement it encompasses.

 I don’t know my path yet.

 So I bike around and explore the city.
 I try out new cafes and people watch.
 I read and think and draw.
 I get inspired.
 I write down ideas.
 I feel up.
 I feel down.
 I feel like I’m making progress and gaining clarity.
 I learn that clarity can’t be forced.
 In moments of quiet and stillness, I know I’m on the right path.
 In moments of fear, I’m itching to have it all figured out and am despondent I’m not there yet.